-As a courtesy, the Clerk prepares a script using the proper language for these motions and places them on the member's chamber desk as needed, prior to daily session.
+As a courtesy, the Clerk prepares a script using the proper language for these motions and places them on your chamber desk prior to daily session.
 If you need assistance with any scripts, please see the Chief Clerk.

-(11) FIRST READING OF HOUSE BILLS
+(10) FIRST READING OF HOUSE BILLS

-(Same as First Reading: Memorials and Resolutions)
+Same as First Reading: Memorials and Resolutions

-(12) SECOND READING OF HOUSE BILLS:
+(11) SECOND READING OF HOUSE BILLS:

 Bills are read second time, again meeting the requirement that all bills must have three separate readings.
 The Reading Clerk will read the bill number and title only.
-A bill must be read second time only once.
 No action may be taken under Second Reading.

-(13) CONSENT CALENDAR
+(12) CONSENT CALENDAR

-This is the final reading of a measure.
-The vote is called for immediately after the Reading Clerk has read the measure number, title and Short Summary.
+This is the final reading of a measure and the order of business when the vote is called for immediately after the Reading Clerk has read the measure number, title and Short Summary.